 What are the symptoms of baby eczema?

-In white children, patches of red, dry and itchy skin on the face or behind the ears or in the creases of the neck, knees and elbows.
+In white children, patches of red, dry and itchy skin on the face, behind the ears or in the creases of the neck, knees and elbows.
 In Asian and black children, eczema may not affect creases but may affect other areas.

 Atopic eczema can lead to open sores on the skin, which leaves skin more vulnerable to infection from bacteria, viruses and funguses.
 If your baby’s eczema patches become infected, their doctor will prescribe appropriate treatment.